genevievelyons/covid-19-simulation/README.md

 ### SIR Model with a Simple Spatial Network

+The simulation uses a standard SIR model with a simple spatial network.
+The SIR model is a simple compartmental epidemiological model with three main elements:

+**Susceptible (S)**, where the individual has not yet been infected, and has no immunity.

+**Infected (I)**, where the individual is currently infected and contagious to Susceptible neighbors.

+**Removed (R)**, where the removal from further participation in the process is assumed to be permanent, due to death.

-All individuals are initially susceptible pandemic is initiated by a single infected individual at a random location in the entwork each individual has a probability of being infected by all individuals in its infection neighborhood, calculated by the Euclidean Distance:
+In our model, all individuals are initially susceptible.
+The pandemic is initiated by a single infected individual at a random location in the network.
+Each individual has a probability *p* of being infected by any individual in its infection neighborhood, calculated by the Euclidean Distance:

 <img src="https://render.githubusercontent.com/render/math?math={(x,y) s.t. \sqrt{(x-x_0)^2 %2B (y-y_0)^2} \leq r}">

-We assume the probability of infection *p* is constant per time step, and each infected individual has a probability *q* to be removed from the population through death.
+We assume that this probability of infection *p* is constant per time step, and each infected individual has a probability *q* to be removed from the population through death.
 After recovery, each individual becomes immune to the disease.

-Susceptible (S) -- has not yet been infected, and has no immunity Infected (I) -- currently "sick" and contagious to Susceptible neighbors Removed (R), where the removal from further participation in the process is assumed to be permanent, due to death Infection neighborhood

-Social distance function

-Sufficient discrete time steps to run the pandemic to completion
+The simulation is conducted over sufficient discrete time steps to run the pandemic to completion.

-## Simulation Results
+The social distancing function determines the behavior of each individual.
+A constant of 1 for each individual indicates that all individuals are moving about as normal.
+We will explore the effect of changing the social behavior of some individuals to simulate social distancing.

+### Need for Big Compute

+### Design

 ## Replicability Information